 LLMs Corrupt Your Documents When You Delegate

-My notes on LLMs Corrupt Your Documents When You Delegate by Philippe Laban, Tobias Schnabel and Jennifer Neville from Microsoft Research.
+Notes on LLMs Corrupt Your Documents When You Delegate by Philippe Laban, Tobias Schnabel and Jennifer Neville.

 An interesting paper from researchers at Microsoft.

-Surprisingly, this isn't something that gradually decays over time - models would typically fail catastrophically after a certain number of tasks, with frontier models just delaying the step at which the degradation occurs.
+Surprisingly, the degradation didn't happen gradually over instructions, but models would typically fail catastrophically after a certain number of steps.
+Stronger frontier models would fare better only by delaying the step at which the degradation occurs.

 Measuring Document Corruption

-They use a round-trip relay simulation method in which they assume every task is reversible, defined by a forward instruction and its inverse.
+They use a round-trip relay simulation method in which every task is assumed to be reversible, defined by a forward instruction and its inverse.

-They also tested distractor documents and found that they harm documents more as the interaction length increases.
+They also tested the inclusion of distractor documents in LLM interactions and found that they harm documents more as interaction length increases.

 DELEGATE-52